"We share God's inclusive and eternal love with everyone!"

 NOTE: We are delighted that the new CD "St. James Jazz Vespers - We'll Be Together Again" has been released and is available for $20 at the St. James office.
 It is a collection of tunes recorded during the pandemic by The Mike Horsfall Trio and guests of the St. James Vespers.
 Enjoy!

-Please join us again next month for another great Jazz performance -- when we continue our 2024-2025 season of Jazz Vespers with guitarist Dan Balmer -- at 4:50pm on Sunday, February 16th, 2025.
+Please join us again next month for another great Jazz performance -- when we continue our 2024-2025 season of Jazz Vespers with tenor saxophonist Pete Petersen -- at 4:50pm on Sunday, April 20th, 2025.

 From Pastor David’s Desk …